 Compliance & Policy Level 3

 The SSG has the information regulators want.
-A combination of written policy, controls documentation, and artifacts gathered through the SSDL gives the SSG the ability to demonstrate the organization’s compliance story without a fire drill for every audit.
+A combination of written policy, controls documentation, and artifacts gathered through the SSDL gives the SSG the ability to demonstrate the organization’s compliance story without a fire drill for every audit or a piece of paper for every sprint.
 In some cases, regulators, auditors, and senior management are satisfied with the same kinds of reports, which may be generated directly from various tools.

 Vendors are required to adhere to the same policies used internally.
 Vendors must submit evidence that their software security practices pass muster.
+This goes for cloud and mobile platform providers as well.
 Evidence could include results from code reviews or penetration tests.
 Vendors may also attest to the fact that they are carrying out certain SSDL processes.
-In some cases, a BSIMM score or a vBSIMM score has been used to help ensure that vendors are complying with the firm’s policies.
+In some cases, a BSIMM score or a vBSIMM score is used to help ensure that vendors are complying with the firm’s policies.

 Information from the SSDL is routinely fed back into the policy creation process.
 Policies are improved to find defects earlier or prevent them from occurring in the first place.
 Blind spots are eliminated based on trends in SSDL failures.
-For example, inadequate architecture analysis, recurring vulnerabilities, ignored security gates, or choosing the wrong firm to carry out a penetration test may expose policy weakness.
+For example, inadequate architecture analysis, recurring vulnerabilities, ignored security gates, or choosing the wrong firm to carry out a penetration test can expose policy weakness.
+Likewise, policies that impose too much bureaucracy might need to be adjusted to fit agile methodologies.
 Over time, policies should become more practical and easier to carry out (see [SM1.1 Publish process (roles, responsibilities, plan), evolve as necessary]).
 Ultimately, policies align themselves with the SSDL data and enhance and improve a firm’s effectiveness.